 You can go on fishing trips, horse treks, waterfall hikes and more.
 Arslanbob is home to the world’s largest walnut forest which is an easy walk from the village center.
 We highly recommend going yourself and meeting some of the local families who sleep in the forest during harvest season (around August-October).
 Just talk to Hyat at the CBT office near the center of town and he’ll help you out with any of the day trips around the village.

-Goat Note: There’s no need to pay for a tour to hike to the small and large waterfalls or the walnut forest because they are easy to find on your own (despite what CBT may tell you!).
+Goat Note: There’s no need to pay for a tour to hike to the small and large waterfalls or the walnut forest because they are easy to find on your own.

 Osh is the largest city in Kyrgyzstan and although there are a few places of interest, the city itself doesn’t have much to offer travellers and in our opinion, there’s no reason to stay here more than a couple of days.
 Don’t miss the Osh Market (the largest outdoor market in Central Asia) or a hike up to Sulayman Too for beautiful views of the city.

 The main reason that travellers find themselves in Osh is either finishing or beginning a trip into the Pamir Highway in Tajikistan or a trip into the Fergana Valley.
 If you’re planning a trip into the Pamirs, head to Osh Guest House where you can find a huge whiteboard filled with other travellers’ planned trips.
 This is the best place to join a group or find information about this amazing journey.

 Lenin Peak ( Ленин Чокусу):